-The Children’s Hospital of The King’s Daughters and the Department of Pediatrics of Eastern Virginia Medical School present this program of continuing medical education combined with the annual meeting of the Virginia Chapter, AAP.
+The Children’s Hospital of The King’s Daughters and the Department of Pediatrics of Eastern Virginia Medical School present this program of continuing medical education in collaboration with the Virginia Chapter, AAP.

 Earn up to 13.5 AMA PRA Category 1 Credits™